Air Quality Rankings for Virgin Islands (2026)

 Frequently Asked Questions

-St John, Virgin Islands has the best air quality in Virgin Islands with a 5-year average AQI of 21 and a grade of A.
+St John, Virgin Islands has the best air quality in Virgin Islands with a 5-year average AQI of 21 and a Grade A (83/100).
+Its dominant pollutant is Fine Particulate Matter (PM2.5) and the long-run trend is improving.

-Virgin Islands has 2 cities with EPA air quality monitoring data in our database, covering multiple years of AQI measurements.
+Virgin Islands has 2 cities with EPA air quality monitoring data, covering 2014-2023 of daily AQI measurements aggregated into annual averages.

 Cities ranked by 5-year average AQI (lower is better).
 Grades factor in average AQI, trend direction, unhealthy days, and dominant pollutant.